OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/index.rst

 .. note::

-    total derivatives are also useful for other applications such as gradient enhanced surrogate modeling and dimensionality reduction for active subspaces
+    Total derivatives are also useful for other applications such as gradient enhanced surrogate modeling and dimensionality reduction for active subspaces.

 The goal of this document is to help you understand how the underlying algorithms work, and when they are appropriate to apply to your model.